boneill02/ultrachip/README.md

 ## Assembler

-The assembler converts CHIP-8 assembly language into bytecode.
+The assembler converts CHIP-8 and Super Chip-48 assembly language into bytecode.

 ### Usage